alliso/alliso.github.io/en.md

 # Alejandro Lliso Cosin
-Developer with extensive experience in programming and system maintenance, and deep knowledge of languages such as Java, JavaScript, and TypeScript.
+Developer with extensive experience in programming and system maintenance, and deep knowledge of languages such as Java, JavaScript and TypeScript.
 I have participated in various application and system development projects, and have demonstrated my collaboration and teamwork skills in different professional contexts.

 # Work Experience